CumulusNetworks/docs/content/cumulus-linux-516/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing.md

 - VXLAN-encapsulated RoCE traffic.
 - Layer 3 interfaces.
 - Next hop router interfaces in the default VRF.
 - The NVIDIA Spectrum-X networking platform, which accelerates AI network performance.
-For information about NVIDIA Spectrum-X, refer to {{<exlink url="https://www.nvidia.com/en-in/networking/spectrumx/" text="NVIDIA Spectum-X networking platform" >}}.
+For information about NVIDIA Spectrum-X, refer to {{<exlink url="https://www.nvidia.com/en-in/networking/spectrumx/" text="NVIDIA Spectrum-X networking platform" >}}.
 - For additional implementation requirements for adaptive routing consult the Spectrum-X Deployment Guide.

 {{%notice note%}}
 - Adaptive routing does not make use of resilient hashing.
 - Cumulus Linux does not support adaptive routing on layer 3 subinterfaces, SVIs, bonds or bond members.
 - The Spectrum-4 switch does not support adaptive routing on 800G links.
-- Adaptive routing is only suppported on the NVIDIA Spectrum-X networking platform, which accelerates AI network performance.
-For information about NVIDIA Spectrum-X, refer to {{<exlink url="https://www.nvidia.com/en-in/networking/spectrumx/" text="NVIDIA Spectum-X networking platform" >}}
+- Adaptive routing is only supported on the NVIDIA Spectrum-X networking platform, which accelerates AI network performance.
+For information about NVIDIA Spectrum-X, refer to {{<exlink url="https://www.nvidia.com/en-in/networking/spectrumx/" text="NVIDIA Spectrum-X networking platform" >}}
 {{%/notice%}}

 Cumulus Linux also supports BGP W-ECMP with adaptive routing; see {{<link title="BGP Weighted Equal Cost Multipath/#bgp-w-ecmp-with-adaptive-routing" text="BGP Weighted Equal Cost Multipath. ">}}